getclaps/site/README.md

 : 64

-## Close-To Open Source
+## Close To Open Source
+{:.mt4}

+<clap-button url="#close-to-open-source" text-placement="bottom" nowave></clap-button>

-The button and core of the backend worker are open sourced under [AGPL-3.0](licenses/AGPL-3.0.md) and can be freely copied and used within the limits of this license.
+The web component and core of the backend are open sourced under [AGPL-3.0](licenses/AGPL-3.0.md) and can be used within the limits of this license.

-Only the data access object, i.e. the database layer, remains closed source.
-You are free to provide your own implementation based on the [public interface](https://github.com/getclaps/worker/blob/master/src/dao.ts), ~~or use a community-provided implementation~~.
+Only the database layer and billing module remain closed source.
+You are free to provide your own implementation of the Data Access Objected based on the [public interface](https://github.com/getclaps/worker/blob/master/src/dao.ts), or use a community-provided implementation.

 <!-- ## Config Example
 {:.mt4}